An Unexpected Chapter: Life with Type 1 Diabetes

 That number probably should have sent me to a hospital to check that I wasn’t going into diabetic ketoacidosis, since an A1C of 14 means my average blood sugar was over 400 on a daily basis.

 Right: All of the books and cookbooks I’ve read since my diagnosis in January.
 I dove in headfirst.
-If you’re a new diabetic or know someone who is, please start with Think Like a Pancreas, it’s my favorite.
+If you’re a new person with diabetes or know someone who is, please start with Think Like a Pancreas, it’s my favorite.

 I’ll spare you the rest of the details and say that the next month was one of the toughest I’ve ever lived.
 I read all of the suggested books (above), some bleaker than others, and immediately assumed the worst: that my life span had been cut by at least 10-12 years, that my dreams of starting our family were dashed (how could I take care of someone else when I can barely take care of myself now?), and that I would most likely die early and face blindness or an amputated limb along the way.
 I spent more nights than I care to admit bursting into tears on the couch.
 I consoled myself by watching Pixar movies and covering my daily shot “wounds” with Band-Aids that looked like Minions (I had a real “revert back to childhood” moment).

-Since January I’ve had 12 rounds of blood work done, had 3 MRIs, seen 8 traditional Western doctors and specialists (I also have a thyroid problem, which often goes hand-in-hand with diabetes), a naturopath, an acupuncturist and a therapist.
+Since January I’ve had 12 rounds of blood work done, had three MRIs, seen eight traditional Western doctors and specialists (I also have a thyroid problem, which often goes hand-in-hand with diabetes), a naturopath, an acupuncturist and a therapist.
 I know more about my body than I ever have in my entire life, and here is what I’ve learned:

 - The human body is an incredible thing.
 Yes, it can fall apart and let you down, but it also holds amazing minds that dream up things like insulin and glucose pills that can save someone’s life and help you work around the parts of your body that can’t keep up anymore.